Clinical Professor of Law

 Director, Appellate Litigation Clinic

 Sean Andrussier is the Director of Duke's Appellate Litigation Clinic, which handles federal appeals through briefing and argument in several federal circuits.
-Andrussier also teaches Appellate Practice.
+He also teaches Appellate Practice.
 He has taught Legal Analysis, Research and Writing.
 He is the faculty advisor to the Moot Court Board and a member of the Clerkship Committee.

 Andrussier is active in the bar.
 He serves on the Chief Justice’s Commission on Professionalism, to which Chief Justice Martin appointed him for a term ending in 2020.
-Andrussier is a longstanding member of the Appellate Rules Committee of the N.C.
-Bar Association; comprised of appellate judges and practitioners, the Committee crafts proposed amendments to the State’s rules of appellate procedure.
-He also serves as an elected member of the council for the NCBA’s Appellate Practice Section of the N.C.
-Bar Association (elected to three-year term: 2017–2020).
-He is also a member of the Council of Appellate Lawyers of the American Bar Association and serves on that organization’s pro bono committee.
+Andrussier is a longstanding member of the Appellate Rules Committee of the North Carolina Bar Association, which evaluates and crafts proposed amendments to the State’s rules of appellate procedure.
+He also serves as an elected member of the council for the NCBA’s Appellate Practice Section.
+He is a member of the Council of Appellate Lawyers of the American Bar Association and serves on that organization’s pro bono committee.